prash16/plot_avg_velocity/README.md

 ### Dependencies
 * R version 3.2.2 or higher
-* R packages reshape, stringr, dplyr, tidyr, ggplot2, plyr
+* R packages reshape, stringr, plyr, dplyr, tidyr, ggplot2, testit

 ### How to use
 At the terminal type: